-Chris and I have been invited to 3 weddings in 4 weeks, and as they all fall on Fridays it means taking time off work.
+When you get lots of invitations rolling in, its often worth thinking about which ones to priorities attending.
 Weddings also usually have several pre-events and all this combined may mean that you have to prioritise what events you can attend; perhaps consider either only attending the Wedding or the bridal shower (or other pre-event) as a compromise.

 Prioritising is hard and must be done in a way to ensure no feelings are hurt.
 Though things to consider are how close are you to the couple and how much will it cost you to attend the Wedding.
 For Chris and I one of the Weddings we have been invited to has a reception in Helsinki, Finland.
 This was during the period Chris was paying off his credit card, so financially we had to prioritise that goal.
 The cost of flying there takes it well out of our already tight budgets.
 Whereas, more local weddings are easier to prioritise, especially if it is a ceremony only.

 - Consider car sharing travel and splitting the cost of petrol.
 Car sharing is a great option and if it is a long journey can mean you don't have to drive the whole way.
 It may also make it more possible to avoid staying overnight if you only have to drive a portion of the journey and are able to share it.